 By: FCU Team

 Each year, hundreds of thousands of seniors in the U.S. fall victim to fraud.
-Since they’re more likely to have savings and their oft more trusting and polite natures, they make attractive targets to scammers.
+Since they’re more likely to have savings and their often more trusting and have polite natures, they make attractive targets to scammers.

 The statistics speak for themselves.
 In the FBI’s 2020 Internet Crime Report, those aged 60+ in the state of Florida reported losses of $84 million in fraud related issues.
 In the US as a whole, there were 105,301 victims aged over 60, with total reported losses of $966 million.
 That’s an almost billion dollar a year industry built on defrauding seniors alone.

 Knowing how to spot fraud starts with being able to identify some of the more common scams.
 This is by no means a comprehensive list, so be sure to do extra research!

 In this scam, the scammer will contact you over the phone and say they’re a member of a government agency, like the IRS or law enforcement, calling about a situation.
 For instance, they might say a car registered to you has been found at a crime scene and you may be arrested if you don’t do as they say, or they could say you owe money on taxes and threaten to issue a warrant for your arrest if you do not comply with their orders.
 There are hundreds of variations of this scam, but the common thread is someone is a supposed position of authority telling you you’ve done something wrong and must make amends or face the consequences.